T. Scarlett Epstein: Life and work

-Trude Scarlett Epstein (1922 – 27 April 2014), née Grünwald, was a British-Austrian social anthropologist and economist.
-Born in Vienna to a Jewish family, she became a refugee following the Nazi annexation of Austria and settled in Britain.
-There she completed a PhD in economics under the supervision of social anthropologist Max Gluckman, the founder of the "Manchester School".
+In July 1938, she travelled first to Zagreb, Croatia with her mother (her two brothers had already arrived in London, England).
+Then in September 1938 they moved to Durrës in Albania, and in April 1939 to London.
+There she found work taking a variety of jobs, and she began her university studies: economics and political science in Oxford and development economics and anthropology in Manchester.
+She completed a PhD in economics under the supervision of social anthropologist Max Gluckman, the founder of the "Manchester School".
 Described as one of the "pioneers" of development studies, her work focused in particular on rural economies and women's activities, and drew on fieldwork in Karnataka, India and Papua New Guinea.
-She was married to social anthropologist Bill Epstein.